brecode/sfc-controller/topologies/topologies.md

 Please note that the content of this page is currently **WORK IN PROGRESS**.

-The controller is capable of supporting various inter-node overlay types, interface types, and connectivity options.
-Examples of overlay types are: vxlan mesh, srv6, ipv4, ipv6, dot1q vlans, ipsec.
+The controller is capable of supporting various inter-node mesh types, interface types, and connectivity options.
+Examples of mesh types are: vxlan mesh, srv6, ipv4, ipv6, dot1q vlans, ipsec.
 Interface types such as memif, veth, and tap, and connectivity options are l2pp and l2mp.